jpulakka/differentialpressureprobe/README.md

 * Appropriate voltage scaling, so that, for example, 1 Pa = 10 mV
 * Appropriate bias, so that 0 Pa = 0 V

-Here's a simple circuit to do all that: [differentialpressureprobe.pdf](differentialpressureprobe.pdf) The chosen components are available in tangible TO/DIP packages so that it's easy to build on a stripboard with old-school tools.
+Here's a simple circuit to do all that: [differentialpressureprobe.pdf](differentialpressureprobe.pdf).
+The chosen components are available in tangible TO/DIP packages so that it's easy to build on a stripboard with old-school tools.
 The SDP816-125Pa pin pitch is less than the standard 2.54 mm, but it fits on regular stripboard by bending the pins a bit.
 Protect the sensor ports from crap with tape while building.
 Before soldering, mount the sensor carefully to the board with M2.5 screws so that the pins don't bear any load.

 ![wiring](img/johdotus.jpg) ![box](img/laatikko.jpg)